GWR 4073 Class 7029 Clun Castle

 GWR 4073 Class No. 7029 Clun Castle is a 4-6-0 steam locomotive built at Swindon Works in May 1950 to a design by Charles Collett for operation on the Western Region of British Railways.
 It was named after Clun Castle in Shropshire.

 British Railways

 Its first shed allocation was Newton Abbot.
 It had a double chimney and a four-row superheater fitted in October 1959.
-Its most famous moment came on 9 May 1964 on the Plymouth to Bristol leg of a special train marked Z48, which ran to mark the record set sixty years earlier by City of Truro.
+Its most famous moment came on 9 May 1964 on the Plymouth to Bristol leg of a special train marked Z48, which ran to mark the record set 60 years earlier by City of Truro.
 7029 managed to reach 96 mph on the descent of Wellington Bank in Somerset.
 Preserved classmate 4079 Pendennis Castle, which worked the Paddington to Westbury leg of the tour before melting its firebars, has also been preserved.
 Its last shed allocation was at Gloucester in May 1965.
 It hauled the last official steam train out of Paddington to Banbury on 11 June 1965.
-It was officially withdrawn in December that year.
+It was officially withdrawn from service in December that year.